 What is a Xamarin.Android app developer to do?

-Fortunately, Dotfuscator can also inject rooted device detection logic as well as response logic at the same time as a Xamarin.Android app is being obfuscated.
-This frees the Xamarin developer from having to develop the Android skills to detect a rooted device and automates the implementation of the control itself.
+Fortunately, Dotfuscator can also inject rooted device detection logic and response logic at the same time as a Xamarin.Android app is being obfuscated.
+This frees the Xamarin developer from having to develop Android skills to detect a rooted device and automates the implementation of the control itself.

 In addition to the automation and auditability of the rooted device control implementation, the results of the reverse-engineering process are significantly more difficult for an attacker to analyze and exploit.